 At the end of this era, this race has now established the technology necessary to create and maintain intergalactic star empires.
 People begin exploring alternate realities and other dimensions, including the demonic realms and the realms of time.
 Many expeditions are lost, but some useful sciences come back and the first inter-dimensional relations are formed.
+TT Capsules are perfected and improved by some (rare) races.
+Other time-space travel technology improves, but is still dangerous.

 18 - Spacefolding is now the prevailing method of travel, and inter-dimensional colonization has begun.
 Researching the physics of other dimensions and realms is now a priority.
-Deep research into the nature of time continues, and the first time-ship is devised.
+Deep research into the nature of time continues.